 The presentation document states that the central objective of this new currency will be to facilitate the exchange of money in the developing world: “1.7 billion people do not have a bank account, 31% of the world’s population,” says the company on the web to present the project.
 Libra aims to reach those users: It would be their account, where they can save, pay and send transfers.
 On the price of the shipments, Facebook only says that it will be “without cost or low cost“.

 The company has presented its new currency with a video focused on developing countries, where Manila and Mexico City appear and there is hardly a white person.
 The launch has been at a time when in the United States they sleep, but the rest of the world is awake.
 It is a clear message that the country of origin of Facebook is not the priority of Libra, whose legal headquarters will be in Switzerland.

 With the expectation of creating a revolution in the financial sector, the company presided by Mark Zuckerberg says that the time of the “internet of money” has arrived, as if it were the next stage behind the “Internet of Things”.
 In the last Facebook conference for developers, the founder of the company said that “it should be as easy to send money through the network as it is to send a photo.”
 This project, which had been rumored for months, is the fulfillment of that desire.

 The hope of Libra is to gather several benefits that together lead him to be dominant.
-It will be easy to create, fewer commissions, more accessible to people without account in traditional banks and more resistant and expansive thanks to decentralization.
+It will be easy to create, have fewer commissions, be more accessible to people without accounts in traditional banks, and be more resistant and expansive, thanks to decentralization.

 In the presentation of Calibra, which is the name of the subsidiary company of Facebook.
 The company will provide financial services, the company provides an initial document where it establishes the principles that the currency will have.
 “A cryptocurrency of low volatility, based on decentralized blockchain with the objective to create a new opportunity for responsible financial services innovation “.